EraYaN/FTMS/README.md

 FTMS
 ====

-FTMS (FishTankManagementServices) monotors and controls all thing in and around a fishtank using a microcontroller board (Arduino Mega 2560).
+FTMS (FishTankManagementServices) monitors and controls all things in and around a fishtank using a microcontroller board (Arduino Mega 2560).

+It uses the following libraries:
+SPI
+Time
+Ethernet
+Wire
+EthernetUdp
+Metro
+RTCLib
+SD
+LCD12864